lpmulligan/kubernetes-workshop-monitoring/README.md

 ## Target Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how scaling works in Kubernetes.
+The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how monitoring works in Kubernetes and Azure.

 ## Labs